 Accumulation of sediment in the forebay and micropool; and survival rate of plants (cells with dead plants must be replanted).

+Operation and Maintenance Plans must include the corrective actions that will be taken be correct the hydrology and establish the appropriate percent coverage of the hydrophytic plant community, when inspection indicates the hydrology and hydrophytic plant community have failed to meet the design specifications listed herein.

+Any deficiencies noted in the first three years after construction must be corrected before the Applicant requests a Certificate of Compliance.
 Maintenance of Sediment Forebay

-Another important maintenance activity is regulating the sediment loading into the constructed stromwater wetland.
+Another important maintenance activity is regulating the sediment loading into the constructed stormwater wetland.
 All constructed stormwater wetlands are required to have a sediment forebay.
 Sediment accumulating in wetlands reduces water depths, changes the growing conditions for emergent plants, and alters the wetland plant community.
-Most
+Most sediment should be trapped and removed by the forebay or other type of basin before it reaches the wetland.